NGC 6572

-NGC 6572 is a planetary nebula with magnitude 8.1, easily bright enough to make it an appealing target for amateur astronomers with telescopes.
-NGC 6572 is a young planetary nebula.
-NGC 6572 began to shed its gases a few thousand years ago.
+NGC 6572 is a planetary nebula in the constellation Ophiuchus.
+It was discovered in 1825 by the German astronomer Friedrich Georg Wilhelm von Struve.
+According to several sources such as Sky & Telescope, this object received the nicknames Blue Racquetball, Emerald Nebula, Green Nebula, and Turquoise Orb.
+At magnitude 8.1, NGC 6572 is easily bright enough to make it an appealing target for amateur astronomers with telescopes.
+At low magnification, it will appear to be just a colored star, but higher magnification will reveal its shape.

+NGC 6572 is a relatively young nebula, and began to shed its gases a few thousand years ago.
 Because of this, the material is still quite concentrated, which explains its abnormal brightness.
 The envelope of gas is currently racing out into space at a speed of around 15 kilometres per second.
 As it becomes more diffuse, it will dim.
-It is located within the large constellation of Ophiuchus (the Serpent Bearer) and at low magnification, it will appear to be just a colored star, but higher magnification will reveal its shape.
-NGC 6572 was discovered in 1825 by the German astronomer Friedrich Georg Wilhelm von Struve.
-According to several sources such as Sky & Telescope, this object received the nicknames Blue Racquetball, Emerald Nebula, Green Nebula, Turquoise Orb.
+Its structure consists of two bipolar shells that are slightly misaligned from each other's axes, as well as a toroidal waist.

 The central star of the planetary nebula has a spectral type of Of-WR(H).
+The central star has an effective temperature of 68,000 K and a luminosity about 5,700 times that of the Sun.